ferozkhan-research/Monkeypox-Model-Codes/README.md

 - Instructions:
 1. Run lscm_mpox.m for deterministic simulations with sigma_i=0.
 2. Run lscm_mpox.m for stochastic simulations when sigma_i is non zero .
-3. Run lscm_beta1_Ih.m for to see beta1 effect on Mpox dynamics for both deterministic and stochastic.
+3. Run lscm_beta1_Ih.m to see beta1 effect on Mpox dynamics for both deterministic and stochastic (similarly for other parameters).
 4. Run sensitivity.m for sensitivity of parameters.
 4. lglnodes.m file must be saved in the same folder as a support file.